rakshixh/FakeAuthentication-API/README.md

 This project includes Swagger, a powerful tool for understanding each and every API.
 Swagger provides detailed documentation for every endpoint, making it easier to navigate and use the APIs effectively.

 > [!NOTE]
-> You can access Swagger Documentation at `/api/api-docs`.
+> End point for Swagger Documentation `/api/api-docs`.<br>

-You can explore API documentation at [Fake Authentication API's Swagger Documentation](https://fakeauthentication-api.onrender.com/api/api-docs/).
+> You can explore Swagger Documentation at [Fake Authentication API's Swagger Documentation](https://fakeauthentication-api.onrender.com/api/api-docs/).

 <h2>⚙️ Local Setup</h2>